lidong07/pdsnd_github/README.md

 * [Motivate](https://www.motivateco.com/)

 Motivate is a bike share system provider for many major cities in the United States, to uncover bike share usage patterns.

+### Software required
+* Python 3, NumPy, and pandas installed using Anaconda
+* A terminal application (Terminal on Mac and Linux or Cygwin on Windows)